Overview

 Checking a P2E game before you start means verifying the game, economy, and withdrawal path independently.
 A legitimate game should make its rules, asset types, risks, and cash-out limits clear enough for a cautious beginner to understand before spending anything.

-The points below are worth treating as a checklist before installing an app, buying an NFT, or connecting a wallet:
+Treat this as a checklist before you install an app, buy an NFT, or connect a wallet:

-New P2E games deserve extra caution because their economies are untested.
+New play-to-earn games deserve extra caution because their economies are untested.
 A strong trailer can hide weak liquidity, unclear token supply, bot farming, or a reward system that only works while launch hype is high.
 Once that hype fades, the token often has no floor.
+If you are new to the concept of liquid assets, this guide to liquidity can help you understand how it can make or break things for you.

 The best P2E games tend not to be the ones with the highest advertised reward.
 They are the ones where gameplay, marketplace rules, and tokenomics still make sense after the first wave of incentives fades.